applicationsuite/react-ui-common-controls/README.md

 The contribution to this libray is open, so any contribution is very welcome.
 We welcome you to raise issues, add your new requirements or use cases, so that we will close them asap.

-For contributing to this library, please [Contact Us](mailto:visit.chinmaya@gmail.com)
+For contributing to this library, please [contact us](mailto:visit.chinmaya@gmail.com).

 <!-- [AppWrapper](#AppWrapper)
 [ErrorBoundary](#ErrorBoundary)